tdammers/sprinkles/README.md

   means, among other things, that shell magic such as globbing, environment variable substitution, or shorthands like `~` won't work.

+##### The `post` Backend

+Parse the request body according to its content type.

+Longhand:

+    type: 'post'

+Shorthand:

+    'post:'

+Particular points of interests:

+- This backend will only produce data for POST requests, since GET requests do not have a body.

 #### Supported Content Types

 Templar detects the content type (file format) for backend data automatically